SeboLab/Realtime-speaker-identification/README.md

 ### 2. Run main.py and that's it!
 - Transcription along with speaker labels will be printed out into the terminal
-- Print statements with cosine distance will also be printed, which just tells you how likely it was that you were speaking (>0.7 means unlikely, <0.7 mean likley)
+- Print statements with cosine distance will also be printed, which just tells you how likely it was that you were speaking (>0.675 means unlikely, <0.675 means likley)
 - For best performance, try not to speak at the same time